 The Ronald S. Love prize, made possible by a generous bequest from Melissa Stock, commemorates Ron's dedication to nurturing the talent and development of new scholars, as well as his many contributions—both personal and professional—to the WSFH.

-First awarded in 2009, the Ronald S. Love Prize celebrates the best paper presented by a graduate student at the annual conference on the history of France before 1800, or any era of history concerning French colonies or the Francophone world.
+First awarded in 2009, the Ronald S. Love Prize celebrates the best paper presented by a graduate student at the annual conference on the history of France and the Francophone world before 1800.
 All papers presented at the annual conference are eligible for the prize, which carries an award of $500.

 Submissions should be no longer than 14 pages double-spaced, including all appropriate citations and bibliographical information.
 Send your paper as a Microsoft Word attachment (not PDF) to the prize committee chair, Robin Walz (firstname.lastname@example.org) specifying the award(s) for which you would like to be considered.
 Deadline: February 1, 2017.